 Now, you say that the “The output gauge is set to 110 psi,” and won’t go higher.
 I take this to mean that your air regulator is set for 110 PSI, and regardless of how you try to adjust it, you can’t get the gauge reading to go up past 110 PSI, even though the tank gauge shows 130 PSI?

-You have an air line to your tire chuck?
+Do you have an airline to your tire chuck?
 Try this.
-Put a connect on an air gauge, and plug that air gauge onto the air line.
+Put a connect on an air gauge, and plug that air gauge onto the airline.
 If it, too, sees 110 PSI, then that is all your regulator is allowing through, and that may mean a bum regulator, if it is, indeed, rated for handling up to 130+ PSI.

-Perhaps you might post a comment here with results?
+Perhaps you might post a comment here with the results?

 Question: How to increase compressor cfm?

 I currently have a compressor with a 3.2HP motor running at 1040 rpm producing 11.2 cfm @ 90psi.
 If I install a 5HP motor running @ 3240 rpm will it produce more cfm?
 If so what would be the max rpm I could do?

 My Response: Howdy Mack.
 Nice to hear from you.